giladbbn2/Batch/README.md

 * Enables chaining different analytical (logical) building blocks together by a non-developer to be used for routine analytics use (Creating ETLs)
-* Enables distributing different logical building blocks between several computers in a network via an internally implemented messaging queue system (Distributed Batch is coming soon!)
+* Enables distributing different logical building blocks between several computers in a network via an internally implemented messaging queue system - distribution is enabled using BatchAgent

 ## Philosophy